 Welcome to the eLibrary, the digital home of our online resources.
-Here you’ll find books, movies, newspapers, research databases, and more!
+Here you’ll find books, movies, newspapers, magazines, coding classes, language learning, research databases, and more!
 To access these resources you’ll need two things:

 - your PIN